 2 Lasting Power of Attorney form

-There is guidance with the forms, so that your relative knows what information is required in each section.
-Often they will be asked to provide supporting evidence from witnesses (this might be a friend, relative, GP or other health professional), who can confirm that they are still in good mental health and capable of making decisions.
+There is guidance with the forms explaining what information is required in each section.
+Supporting evidence from witnesses (this might be a friend, relative, GP or other health professional) may be required to confirm that the donor is in good mental health and capable of making decisions.

 Return the completed form to the Office of the Public Guardian to register the LPA together with the fee of £82.
 The fee for resubmission is £41.